Start A Meeting - A suggested format for your new meeting.

 Seventh Tradition Break

-At this time, we will have a treasurer’s break.
+It’s time for the 7th Tradition.
 We have no dues or fees but there are expenses.
 Please give what you can, but if you can’t, please keep coming back.
+We need you more than we need your money.

 Are there any Chapter 9-related announcements?